hacspec/hacspec/Readme.md

 [deploy-docs-link]: https://github.com/hacspec/hacspec/actions?query=workflow%3A%22Deploy+Docs%22
 [maturitylevel-image]: https://img.shields.io/badge/maturity-alpha-red.svg

-# The hacspec compiler
+# The hacspec language infrastructure

-The compiler is excluded from the main workspace of crates, so it won't be build when you launch `cargo build` from the root of the repository.
+The language infrastructure is excluded from the main workspace of crates, so it won't be build when you launch `cargo build` from the root of the repository.

-Please refer to the [dedicated README.md](hacspec/README.md) for instructions about how to run the compiler.
+Please refer to the [dedicated README.md](hacspec/README.md) for instructions about how to run the typechecker and compiler.